canonical/maas/HACKING.rst

     $ make sync-dev-snap

 You should now see that you files were synced to the prime directory.
-If you changed JS and HTML files only, you should see that changes straight away by just reloading the browser.
-If you changed Python files, you need to restart MAAS:
+Restart the supervisor service to use the synced code:

     $ sudo service snap.maas.supervisor restart